UPON THE ROCK'S

 (I Corinthians 2:10-13, John 3:5-7; 14:16-17; 16:7-9)

-We believe God originally created persons to glorify God, enjoy God’s fellowship, and live their lives in God’s will.
+We believe God originally created humans to glorify God, enjoy God’s fellowship, and live their lives in God’s will.
 He created them male and female, in the image of God and free from sin.
 We further believe all people are sinners by nature and choice and are spiritually dead.
 We also believe that the Holy Spirit regenerates those who repent of sin and trust Jesus Christ as Savior.

 (Genesis 1:26; 2:7, Isaiah 43:7, Revelations 4:11)